nickbruggen90/Networking-Encyclopedia-backside/GRE-mGRE.md

 > * Key – key used to identify the GRE tunnel
 > * Sequence Number – indicates ordering of GRE packets
 > * *mGRE uses the same header format; however, mGRE’s key may be used to differentiate among multiple tunnel endpoints*
+---
+### Key Benefits:
+> * Protocol Agnosticism – GRE can encapsulate a wide variety of protocols, making it versatile for different network applications
+> * Simplified WAN Connectivity – GRE tunnels enable connectivity between geographically separated networks
+> * Dynamic Multipoint Connectivity (mGRE) – mGRE simplifies configurations in environments like DMVPN by supporting multiple endpoints on a single tunnel interface
+> * Interoperability – GRE is widely supported and integrates with various security and tunneling solutions
+---
+### Use Cases:
+> * Site-to-Site Connectivity – standard GRE tunnels are often used to interconnect brand offices
+> * DMVPN Deployments – mGRE is a key component of DMVPN, enabling dynamic spoke-to-spoke tunnel establishment
+> * Protocol Transport – GRE can encapsulate non-IP protocols or multicast traffic, making it useful in specialized scenarios
+> * Overlay Networks – GRE/mGRE can form the basis of an overlay network, decoupling the data plane from the physical infrastructure
+---
+### Best Practices/Security Consideration:
+> * GRE does not provide encryption or authentication by itself.
+To secure GRE tunnels, combine with IPsec or similar security protocols
+> * If using tunnel keys, ensure they are consistently configured to prevent unauthorized tunnel establishment
+> * Limit management access to tunnel interfaces via ACLs and secure management protocols
+> * Monitor tunnel interfaces and debug outputs to detect anomalies or potential security breaches
+> * Ensure tunnel source/destination IP addresses, keys and mGRE settings are consistently configured across all devices
+> * Always secure GRE tunnels using IPsec when transmitting sensitive data
+> * Regularly verify tunnel interfaces, use debug commands judiciously and review logs for any anomalies
+> * Lab your GRE and mGRE configuration to ensure compatibility and performance under expected network loads
+> * Maintain clear documentation of GRE/mGRE settings and integration with related protocols (like NHRP in DMVPN)
+---
+### Insights:
+> * Since GRE lacks native security features, combining it with encryption (IPsec, etc) is crucial in untrusted environments
+> * While GRE is relatively simple to configure, mGRE adds flexibility for multipoint connectivity but may require additional protocols (like NHRP) for optimal operation
+---
+### Commands:
+> *
+---